osoner/countly-documentation/reference/contributing-to-countly.md

 ### Download & fork our source code

 We use Git, a distributed version control system and Github, a service that gives open source developers several tools to keep their source code.
-All our code resides in GitHub servers, and Github provides wonderful ways to read, fork, examine and contribute code back to the project.
+[All public code resides in GitHub servers](http://github.com/Countly), and Github provides wonderful ways to read, fork, examine and contribute code back to the project.
 One of the first things you should be doing is learning Git commands - this is really a good start towards being a part of Countly and other Git-supported open source projects.